1973 South Los Angeles shootings

-William Ray Bonner (March 28, 1948 - January 4, 2022) was a former service station attendant who went on a shooting spree through the South Side area of Los Angeles, California, on April 22, 1973, killing six people and wounding nine others.
-The rampage ended with his arrest after he had been injured in a shootout with police.
+Spree shooting in California, U.S.

+On April 22, 1973, a spree shooting took place in the South Side of Los Angeles, California, United States.
+The gunman, 25-year-old William Ray Bonner, fatally shot six people and injured nine at seven locations.
+Bonner was apprehended following a shootout with police, during which an intervening security guard was killed.

 Bonner was sentenced to life imprisonment later the same year.

 Shooting spree

-The shooting began at Bonner's home at approximately 2:35 p.m. after he had gotten into an argument with Otha Leavitt, a friend of his mother, who had paid them a short visit to make a phone call.
-Enraged, he went outside and, with a handgun, fired a shot each at 16-year-old Anthony Thomas and 17-year-old Carolyn Cleveland, who had accompanied Mrs. Leavitt and waited in her car.
+The shooting began at Bonner's home at approximately 2:35 p.m. after he had gotten into an argument with Otha Leavitt, a friend of his mother, (widely reported as his grandmother) who had paid them a short visit to make a phone call.
+Enraged, he went outside and, with a handgun, fired a shot each at 16-year-old Anthony Thomas and 17-year-old Carolyn Cleveland, who had accompanied Leavitt and waited in her car.
 Leaving the two teenagers severely wounded Bonner returned inside and killed Otha Leavitt with a shot in the head, before hijacking her Plymouth Valiant, which by then had been vacated by Thomas and Cleveland.

 Armed with his handgun and a 20-gauge pump-action shotgun, Bonner drove to a gas station about 1.5 mi from his home, where he had been employed previously as a service station attendant.
 Arriving there at about 2:43 p.m. he approached the occupants of a Chevrolet Impala, 18-year-old Vicky Wells and her 13-year-old sister Aileen, both known to him since their early childhood.
 He shot Vicky in the back with his shotgun, critically wounding her and killed Aileen, also by a shot in the back, when she was running towards the service area.